temporalio/samples-typescript/activities-sticky-queues/README.md

 The strategy is:

-- create a `getUniqueTaskQueue` activity that generates a unique task queue name.
+- Create a `getUniqueTaskQueue` activity that generates a unique task queue name.
-- It doesn't matter where this activity is run so this can be "non sticky" as per Temporal default behavior
+- It doesn't matter where this activity is run so this can be "non sticky" as per Temporal default behavior.
-- In this demo, `uniqueWorkerTaskQueue` simply reflects a `uuid` initialized in the Worker, but you can inject smart logic here to uniquely identify the Worker, [as Netflix did](https://community.temporal.io/t/using-dynamic-task-queues-for-traffic-routing/3045)
+- In this demo, `uniqueWorkerTaskQueue` simply reflects a `uuid` initialized in the Worker, but you can inject smart logic here to uniquely identify the Worker, [as Netflix did](https://community.temporal.io/t/using-dynamic-task-queues-for-traffic-routing/3045).
-- For activities intended to be "sticky", only register them in one Worker, and have that be the only Worker listening on that `uniqueWorkerTaskQueue`
+- For activities intended to be "sticky", only register them in one Worker, and have that be the only Worker listening on that `uniqueWorkerTaskQueue`.
-- execute workflows from the Client like normal
+- Execute workflows from the Client like normal.

 Activities have been artificially slowed with `activity.Context().sleep(3000)` to simulate slow activities.